 In contrast to kids with sleep apnea, sleep-related breathing disorders can be treated with the Healthy Start Program.
 Sleep apnea in adults is a disorder that is treated and managed rather than cured.
 By treating sleep apnea, the body can obtain normal levels of oxygen in the blood and get proper quality of sleep.
 This also combats the increased risk from other diseases.
 Treating sleep apnea improves the body’s ability to manage other health problems.

 How Do Dentists Treat Sleep Apnea?

 Obstructive sleep apnea involves a closure or blockage of the airway.
 There are many ways to open the airway in an OSA case, and traditional treatments include CPAP (Continuous Positive Airway Pressure) devices, surgeries to enlarge the airway, and oral appliance therapy.
-OSA is a disorder that involves various areas of the body, so it also requires a multidisciplinary approach to treatment.
+OSA may be a disorder that involves various areas of the body, so it also requires a multidisciplinary approach to treatment.

 Diagnosis of obstructive sleep apnea may take place through a primary care physician or a sleep physician.
 Treatment can involve the sleep physician, ENT, oral and maxillofacial surgeon, and/or a dentist, depending on the type of treatment chosen.

 How Do Oral Appliances Treat Sleep Apnea?